openmodelingfoundation/meillionen/meillionen-docs/intro.md

 4. Agnostic to execution strategy - allow for use in workflow manager for DAG jobs, support models with two-way coupling as well
 5. Only deal with data access to make it possible to integrate with multiple frameworks.

-The pre-alpha [meillionen](https://github.com/openmodelingfoundation/meillionen) data communication library is in the early stages of attempting to address those goals when used alongside an existing modelling toolkit like [PyMT](https://pymt.readthedocs.io/en/latest/).
+The pre-alpha [meillionen](https://github.com/openmodelingfoundation/meillionen) library is in the early stages of attempting to address those goals when used alongside an existing modelling toolkit like [PyMT](https://pymt.readthedocs.io/en/latest/).
 A more complete version of `meillionen` would have

 - A data access library that can be embedded in Python (and eventually other languages like R and Julia) to facilitate passing data between model components.
-At minimum it would need to support passing tabular and tensor data by file and by memory (by network would also be great to support)
+At minimum it would need to support passing tabular and tensor data by file, network memory
 - Support reading and writing data
 - Support units of measure and storage type conversion
 - Case Studies to show how to couple models and how to adapt existing models into the framework